-QUESTION ANSWER MORE INFORMATION What are the potential risks of the Restructure?
-The following potential risks have been identified: possible negative consequences as a result of unforeseen changes in APRA's final regulatory framework for NOHCs of an ADI; the operating model of ANZ not functioning as expected as a result of any unforeseen changes to business, market and/or regulatory factors; adverse impacts on ANZ as a result of unexpected developments to timing of implementation and/or the form and scope of the Restructure; and unexpected liabilities caused by any delays in non-material regulatory approvals or by regulatory relief not being granted.
+QUESTION ANSWER MORE INFORMATION What are the potential risks of The following potential risks have been identified: Letter from the Chairman of the ANZ Board and the Restructure? possible negative consequences as a result of unforeseen changes in APRA's final regulatory framework for NOHCs of an ADI; section 5.3 the operating model of ANZ not functioning as expected as a result of any unforeseen changes to business, market and/or regulatory factors; adverse impacts on ANZ as a result of unexpected developments to timing of implementation and/or the form and scope of the Restructure; and unexpected liabilities caused by any delays in non-material regulatory approvals or by regulatory relief not being granted.
 The ANZ Board believes that the overall risk profile of the ANZ Group will not be adversely affected by the Restructure.
-This is due to a number of reasons, including the following: ANZ's existing banking businesses and operations will remain the same; ANZ's focus will remain banking and financial products; the people responsible for the overall governance and management of the ANZ Group will remain substantially the same; the ANZ strategy will remain the same (and execution of that strategy will be assisted by the Restructure); the ANZ droup's consolidated financial position will not be affected by the Restructure); the ANZ dividend payout ratio (being the percentage of earnings paid to shareholders as a divided) will not be affected.
-Letter from the Chairman of the ANZ Board and section 5.3 What alternatives did the ANZ Board consider?
+This is due to a number of reasons, including the following: ANZ's existing banking businesses and operations will remain the same; ANZ's focus will remain banking and financial products; the people responsible for the overall governance and management of the ANZ Group will remain substantially the same; the ANZ strategy will remain the same (and execution of that strategy will be assisted by the Restructure); the ANZ Group's consolidated financial position will not be affected by the Restructure itself; and ANZ/a divided description in the approximate of a price of ANZ's dividend payout ratio (being the percentage of earnings paid to shareholders as a divided) will not be affected.
+What alternatives did the ANZ Board consider?
 Before proposing the Restructure, the ANZ Board considered a number of alternatives it believes are available to ANZ to ensure that it can continue to pursue its strategy while meeting its obligations to APRA and other regulators.
 These alternatives include a dual listed company structure, stapled security structure and minority investment structure.
-The ANZ Board has decided to not pursue these alternatives because, after due consideration, the ANZ Board believes that the Restructure will provide the optimal structure for ANZ.
+Section 5.4 The ANZ Board has decided to not pursue these alternatives because, after due consideration, the ANZ Board believes that the Restructure will provide the optimal structure for ANZ.
 These alternatives are described in more detail in section 5.4.
-Section 5.4